×

 While issues of social justice are addressed throughout the School of Law curriculum, nine Loyola faculty and staff members have been recognized as Curt and Linda Rodin Professors of Law and Social Justice for their work on behalf of underserved individuals and marginalized communities.
 These professors serve a leadership role in mentoring students and providing meaningful teaching, scholarship, and advocacy in this area.

-We are pleased to offer a Certificate in Public Interest for JD students.
-This certificate is designed to prepare you to represent underserved population and protect legal rights of those in need.
+Loyola Law offers the Public Interest and Social Justice Certificate, which is designed to prepare students to represent underserved populations and protect the legal rights of those in need.

 Pursuing social justice